Gionni2D/state-ex-machina/README.md

 ### Define the Intents

-Intents represent user intentions: the actions with which the user achieves an objective
+Intents represent user intentions, for example the intention to type a number.

 ```kotlin
 sealed interface CounterIntent : Intent {